lukemadera/python-flutter-seed/README.md

 Create accounts and add api keys in configs for each:
 - database: mongodb - free tier on AtlasDB
-- email: free tier on mailchimp
+- email: free tier on mailchimp or sendgrid
 - logging: free tier on loggly